iundarigun/employee-challenge/README.md

 - The main technology are `Java` with `Spring Boot`.
 I decided use sync way because is easier to add cache.
 I add a flyway to create schema and initial data to play with.

 - I add `Redis` and cache mechanism.
-In this case, Redis is an overengineering, and Caffeine may be resolve better.
+In this case, Redis is an over engineering, and Caffeine may be resolve better.
 But if you have more than one instance of the application, Redis can be a good solution.

 - I add an external communication, mocking an endpoint trying to register employee in the government system.
 I use MockWS for this -a project was created for me two years ago-.
 It allows us to add delays and failing calls.
 For leading with, I used Resilient4j with Retry and CircuitBreaker configuration.
 I let the window of CircuitBreaker small to see the behavior.